KeeganIsCool0/PRISMHybridVision/README.md

 None!

+## Why Sponsor now?

+### Lowest cost, Highest influence
+- Before fabrication, your input influences design decisions.
+Like an input on features you may want and component choices.

+### Cheapest dollar-for-impact
+- Sponsors cand donate very little amount of money, but still claim they helped build this from the beginning.

+### First-mover association
+- When PRISM starts manufacturing, early sponsors of this project will blow up.

+### Money is needed at this stage
+- Fabrication is the most expensive step.
+If sponsors invest later, it is less needed and less rewarded.

 ## What You Get

 * Brand Placement: Your logo or name will be featured on the PRISM console, documentation, and on the KV designs website.